yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-05/facilitator/README.md

 * Introduce Compass and any other tools that you like to use or are familiar with
 * ORMS
   * Mongoose is an ORM that wraps all of the core functionality for us, in a native JS Library
-  * In the demo portion, we'll make a few models and use it for real
+  * In the demo portion, we'll make a few models and use it for real, to show the ability of it to shape unstrucured data and provide CRUD methods.
   * Talk through schemas and a light touch on pre/post hooks

 ## What bugs, issues, or surprises have come up in the past for this class?